remotesensorDJB/CoordinateSystems/PITCHME.md

 - Review of Coordinate Systems, Datums, and Projections
 - Projections: Distortion and Compromise
 - Projection Selection: Guiding Principles
-- Working with Coordinate Systems in ArcGIS Projection
+- Working with Coordinate Systems in ArcGIS Pro
 ---
 #### Coordinate Systems, Datums, and Projections: A Review
 Coordinate systems define how locations are referenced by their *x*, *y*, and sometimes *z* values in a GIS dataset